-Office included in Office 365 ProPlus, can be deployed to your users in two different ways.
+Office for Office 365 ProPlus, can be deployed to your users in two different ways.
 First is, by using the user driven approach and second, the IT driven approach.
 This article explains how to use both ways to deploy Office to your users.

 The first approach is user driven, the end user can login to the Office 365 portals and install Office from the portal.
 As a user I can choose which version of Office I want to deploy.
 As an administrator, there are a couple of settings in the portal which you can set to restrict the installation process for your users.
 You can exclude Office and Skype for Business and SharePoint designer (for some versions of Office 365 Visio and Project are added to this list as well).
 But that’s all.
 If you want complete control over the installation process, you have to use the IT driven approach.

 Install Office for Office 365 – The IT Driven Approach

 When using the IT driven approach, the installation material is installed on a file server.
 Users can go to this file server and install Office from there.
 For this type of installation, the Office Deployment tool for Click-to-Run is used.
 There are two different versions of the Office Deployment Tool available:

 Download the tool and save it to the file server from where Office is installed.
 The tool consists of two files.
 Double click the setup file, accept the EULA, click Continue and browse to the file share.
 The files now will be extracted to the folder.

 The file share will now have 2 files, a setup file and a configuration file.
 The setup will run the Click-to-Run setup for us and will be using the information that you add to the configuration file.
 In the configuration file you can have complete control over the installation.
 In this file you can control the following:

 - Where Office 365 ProPlus is installed from